jnbli/Email-Draft-Duplicator/README.md

 - [X] Fix start card not reloading when starting over.
 - [X] Fix start card not reloading when going back to it from the home card.
 - [X] Fix home card not updating when user goes back to it from the success card.
-- [ ] Fix add-on trigger not loading the current card (previously always loaded the start card).
+- [X] Fix bug in which the add-on restarts unexpectedly.
 - [ ] Prevent start card selection input from resetting if user goes back to it.